a6enez3r/jval/README.md

                     and dependence info of a set of each JSON parameter that MUST be in the JSON object
-- expected_keys: list of dicts describing the types & names of each JSON parameter that may or may not be in the JSON object
+- optional_keys: list of dicts describing the types & names of each JSON parameter that may or may not be in the JSON object
 # quickstart